fleetdm/fleet/handbook/company/README.md

 ### 🟠 Ownership
 It takes a fully-activated mind to achieve ambitious goals.
 Think like an owner of the company.

-- **Be reliable.**  Be on time.
-Communicate proactively.
-Reply quickly to email, Slack, and GitHub mentions, whether or not you can take immediate action.
+- **Be reliable.**  Reply quickly to email, Slack, and GitHub mentions.
+Arrive in meetings on time.  <!-- even if you can't take immediate action. -->
 - **Finish what you start.** Follow through on commitments.
 Take responsibility for mistakes.
 There's no time for finger-pointing, [just fix it](https://about.gitlab.com/handbook/values/#bias-for-action).
 - **No one is coming.** Take care of [things that need doing](https://fleetdm.com/handbook/business-operations#spending-company-money), or loop in [the right people](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) fast.
 It's up to you.  <!-- take initiative -->
 - **Think long term.** Sign up for [the 7 year plan](https://fleetdm.com/handbook/company#strategy).
 Understand [Fleet's priorities](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit), beyond your department's goals.
 Contribute to [the big picture](https://fleetdm.com/handbook/company#purpose).